 Following the paradigm shift in the Anglophone world, the notion of recovery also gained ground in Belgium and the Netherlands (Flemish Government, 2016; Mental Health the Netherlands, 2013).
 These neighboring European countries share a common policy shift away from a traditional mental health care model based on large-scale psychiatric institutions towards a community-based mental health care system (European Union, 2017; Fakhoury & Priebe, 2007; Novella, 2010).
 Mental health care reforms in the Netherlands have inspired Belgian policymakers and endorse a pivotal role for community-based support (Kroneman et al., 2016; Ravelli, 2006).
 Under Belgium Law, this development is supported by a clause of the Act on hospital legislation from 2010, the so-called Article 107, which is a statutory provision allowing state subsidies for residential care to be re-allocated for community-based support (Federal Administration, 2010; Nicaise, Dubois, & Lorant, 2014).
-In Belgium and the Netherlands, addiction treatment is increasingly integrated into the mental health care system, with the notion of recovery intersecting both fields (Bartram, 2019; Flemish Government, 2015, 2019; Gagne, White, & Anthony, 2007; Mental Health the Netherlands, 2009, 2013).
+Whereas previously, in Belgium and the Netherlands, addiction treatment was mainly organized separately from general mental health services, it is increasingly integrated into the mental health care system as addiction is generally categorisedas a mental health problem, with the notion of recovery intersecting both fields.
+This has resulted in both drug-specific services and integrated services with varying funding mechanisms (Bartram, 2019; Flemish Government, 2015, 2019; Gagne, White, & Anthony, 2007; Mental Health the Netherlands, 2009, 2013).

 Besides these similarities, important differences can be observed regarding drug and recovery-oriented policies in Belgium and the Netherlands.
 As Belgium is a federal state and responsibilities for different policy domains, such as addiction treatment, are divided among the national authorities and the regions (Flemish Parliament, 2020), we will refer to Belgium/Flanders respectively.
 First, the Netherlands has a longer and more established history of drug research and policy innovations.
 Already in the late 1960s, the Netherlands deviated from international drug standards by framing drugs as a public health and social issue instead of a criminal offense, and subsequently introduced a distinction between ‘soft’ and ‘hard’ drugs (Barendregt & van de Mheen, 2012; Korf, Riper, & Bullington, 1999).
 Consequently, Dutch drug policy has been more frequently the subject of research, monitoring, and evaluation compared to Belgium.
 Second, the concept of addiction recovery as a policy vision was put forward approximately five years earlier in the Netherlands than in the Dutch-speaking part of Belgium (Flanders).
 The origins of the addiction recovery movement in the Netherlands go back to the establishment of the Black Hole Foundation, a national board of addiction client representatives, that facilitated the adoption of the Charter of Maastricht (2010).
 All major addiction treatment organizations that signed the Charter agreed to feature the notion of recovery in their services (The Black Hole Foundation, 2010).
 Interestingly, drug policy initiatives in Belgium have often been influenced by good practices from the Netherlands (De Ruyver, Vander Laenen, & Eelen, 2012), which was also the case with the adoption of the Flemish Green Paper on recovery-oriented addiction care (Flemish Government, 2016).